rabadiw/ps1/jit-semver/README.md

 # JIT-SemVer
-A PowerShell productivity scripts to help manage [Semantic Versioning 2.0.0](https://semver.org/) for any software that follows the git version practice.
+A PowerShell productivity module to help manage [Semantic Versioning 2.0.0](https://semver.org/) for any software that follows the git version practice.

 # Purpose
 Management of software release requires a step to apply a version prior to distribution.
 Along with automation, the preferred approach to versioning is to enable the pipeline to manage the application of the version as a step in the pipeline.
 A common example is the iterative progression from alpha to beta to rc to release.
 Continuous Deliver (CI) tools today heavily use the command line, and, as such, depend on scripts that can be run via the commandline.